bentomhall/nih-system/lineages/Cultures.md

 ***Proficiencies***: Animal Handling, Survival, Nature

 ***Animal Whisperer***: You can use your action to attempt to soothe a hostile animal or tame a wild one that isn't hostile to you.
 Choose a beast or monstrosity you can see that can hear you.
-Make a Wisdom (Animal Handling) check against a DC of 10 + half the creature's CR (rounding up), with disadvantage if it has an Intelligence above 3.
+Make a Wisdom (Animal Handling) check against a DC of 10 + the creature's CR (rounding up), with disadvantage if it has an Intelligence above 3.
 On a success, the creature is charmed by you for one hour or until you or your companions take a hostile action against it.
 If you successfully repeat this check every hour for 4 hours, the creature will follow you for 24 hours and will defend you.
 It remains an NPC and you cannot command it directly.
 You can only have one creature tamed at a time, and once you successfully use this ability, you cannot use it targeting any other creature until you finish a long rest.

 #### Specific
 ##### Wall-builder